Clarifai/docs/docs/api-guide/predict/prediction-parameters.md

 Also note that if you don't specify the number of `max_concepts`, you will only see the top 20.
 If your result can contain more values you will have to increase the number of maximum concepts as well.

-Below is an example of how you would set a minimum probability threshold and receive predictions from the `general-image-recognition` model.
+Below is an example of how you would set a minimum probability threshold and receive predictions from Clarifai's [`general-image-recognition`](https://clarifai.com/clarifai/main/models/general-image-recognition) model.

 <Tabs>